Breastfeeding and complementary feeding: importance, challenges and protection in emergencies

 Breastfeeding and complementary feeding should be continued after 6 months of age

-At 6 months of age, the nutritional demand of children increases.
-Therefore, breastfeeding should continue while introducing new foods.
-During this period, there is an increased risk of wasting and stunting if complementary feeding is inadequate.
-Additionally, this stage will be crucial for their development, as it is when future eating habits begin to be established.
+At 6 months of age, children's nutritional demands increase.
+Breastfeeding should therefore continue while new foods are introduced.
+During this period there is an increased risk of acute and chronic malnutrition if complementary feeding is not adequate (USAID Advancing Nutrition, 2023)USAID Advancing Nutrition.
+(2023).
+Integrating complementary feeding in emergencies: A decision tool for concrete actions at each stage of the humanitarian program cycle. https://www.complementaryfeedingcollective.org/media/641/file/comp_feed_emer_decision_tool.pdf.pdf.
+Furthermore, this stage will be key to their development, as it is when future eating habits begin to be established.

-Complementary feeding should be based on a diversified diet with products of different flavors and textures from all food groups.
-These include breast milk; cereals, roots, tubers, and bananas; legumes, nuts, and seeds; dairy products; meats; eggs; fruits and vegetables rich in vitamin A; and other fruits and vegetables.
-Thus, every day, breast milk should be combined with at least four other different groups.
-The introduction of foods should be gradual, offering healthy and nutritious food.
-Additionally, it should be left to the child to decide how much to eat, promoting autonomy and self-regulation, without forcing or distracting them to eat.
+Complementary feeding should be based on a diversified diet with products of different flavours and textures from all food groups.
+These include breast milk; cereals, roots, tubers, and plantains; legumes, nuts, and seeds; dairy products; meats; eggs; vitamin A-rich fruits and vegetables; and other fruits and vegetables.
+Each day, breast milk should be combined with at least 4 other different food groups.
+The introduction of foods should be done progressively, offering healthy and nutritious food.
+Furthermore, the child should be allowed to decide how much they eat, encouraging autonomy and self-regulation, without forcing or distracting them to eat (WHO, 2023)World Health Organization.
+(2023).
+WHO guideline for complementary feeding of infants and young children 6–23 months of age.
+World Health Organization. https://www.who.int/publications/i/item/9789240081864.

 It is especially important that the diet includes daily consumption of fruits, vegetables, and animal products such as meat, fish, and eggs.
 Frequent consumption of legumes, seeds, and nuts is also essential, especially if vegetables and animal products are scarce in the diet, and always in a format that poses no choking risk.
 Starchy staple foods (potatoes, white bread, pasta, white rice, corn, etc.), although very common, should be minimized.
 They lack proteins and important micronutrients such as iron, zinc, or vitamin B12.
 Dairy products should also be part of the diet, although the best option is breast milk.
 Conversely, foods high in sugar, sweeteners, salt, and trans fats should be avoided.

-Infant and young child feeding is globally deficient
+Infant and young child feeding (IYCF) is globally deficient

-Although the benefits of breastfeeding are well-documented, its actual practice is far from recommended.
-For example, waiting more than one hour to initiate breastfeeding increases mortality by 30% in the first 28 days of life, and waiting more than one day doubles the risk of mortality.
-However, only 48% of newborns practice early initiation of breastfeeding.
+Although the benefits of breastfeeding are widely documented, actual practice falls well short of recommendations.
+For example, waiting more than one hour to initiate breastfeeding increases mortality in the following 28 days of life by 30%, and waiting more than one day doubles the risk of mortality.
+However, only 48% of newborns practise early initiation of breastfeeding (UNICEF & WHO, 2018)UNICEF & WHO.
+(2018).
+Capture the moment: Early initiation of breastfeeding — the best start for every newborn.
+UNICEF. https://www.unicef.org/reports/capture-moment.
 Similarly, only 44% of these children receive exclusive breastfeeding during their first 6 months of life.
-The other 56% either do not practice breastfeeding or introduce other foods or liquids (such as water or formula milk).
-Finally, only 59% of children continue to receive some breast milk between 12 and 24 months of age.
+The other 56% either do not breastfeed at all or introduce other foods or liquids (such as water or formula milk) (Nutrition International & Alive and Thrive, 2022)Nutrition International & Alive and Thrive.
+(2022).
+The cost of not breastfeeding: Global advocacy brief (2022 update). https://www.aliveandthrive.org/en/resources/the-cost-of-not-breastfeeding-global-advocacy-brief-2022-update.
+Finally, only 59% of children continue to receive some breast milk between 12 and 24 months of life.

-Complementary feeding is also far from the recommended practices.
-Only 34% of children aged 6 to 23 months have a diet with the minimum recommended diversity of 5 food groups per day.
-Similarly, only one in two children in this age group receives complementary feeding at least 4 times a day.
-Overall, it is estimated that only 21% follow a minimally acceptable diet.
+Actual complementary feeding practice also falls well short of recommendations.
+Only 34% of children between 6 and 23 months of age have a diet with the recommended minimum diversity of 5 food groups per day.
+Likewise, only one in two children of this age receives complementary feeding at least 4 times a day.
+Overall, it is estimated that only 21% follow a minimum acceptable diet (UNICEF, 2024)UNICEF.
+(2024).
+Diets.
+UNICEF Data. https://data.unicef.org/topic/nutrition/diets/.

 Infant and young child feeding